The QAIS MYP Personal Project Experience

 What is it about the context I choose that will allow me to create a more focused project?

-The checklist in the following will help you decide which is the most suitable global concept for your project.
+The checklist in the following link will help you decide which is the most suitable global concept for your project.

 4. Clarifying your goal